-- Focus on listening rather than giving advice - Allow pupils to speak freely - Remain calm and not overreact the pupil may stop talking if they feel they are upsetting their listener - Give reassuring nods or words of comfort -'I want to help', 'This isn't your fault', 'You are doing the right thing talking to me' - Not be afraid of silences, and allow space and time for pupils to continue, staff will recognise the barriers the pupil may have had to overcome to disclose. - Clarifying or repeating back to check what they have heard if needed but will not lead the discussion in any way and will not ask direct or leading questions such as.. whether it happens to siblings too. - Use open questions such as Tell me what happened.....?
-Is there anything else you want to tell me? - Avoid taking photographs or videos of any injuries etc. - At an appropriate time tell the pupil that in order to help them, the member of staff must pass the information on - Not automatically offer physical touch as comfort.
+- Focus on listening rather than giving advice - Allow pupils to speak freely, try to move away from others to a quiet space - Remain calm and not overreact the pupil may stop talking if they feel they are upsetting their listener

+• Give reassuring nods or words of comfort -'I want to help', 'This isn't your fault', 'You are doing the right thing talking to me'

+• Not be afraid of silences, and allow space and time for pupil to continue, staff will recognise the barriers the pupil may have had to overcome to disclose.

+- Clarifying or repeating back to check what they have heard if needed but will not lead the discussion in any way and will not ask direct or leading questions such as.. whether it happens to siblings too. - Use open questions such as Tell me what happened.....?
+Is there anything else you want to tell me? - Avoid taking photographs or videos of any injuries etc.

+- At an appropriate time tell the pupil that in order to help them, the member of staff must pass the information on - Not automatically offer physical touch as comfort.
 It may be anything but comforting to a child who has been abused.
 However, this will be case and age specific.
 If it is appropriate and, in the child's, best interest, the member of staff will use safe touch following advice given in Safer Working Practice guidelines and in training. - Remember professional boundaries and not share personal experiences or information such as 'that happened to me' - Avoid admonishing the child for not disclosing earlier.
 Saying things such as 'I wish you had told me about this when started' or 'I can't believe what I'm hearing' is not helpful and may be interpreted by the child to mean that they have done something wrong. - Not pass judgement on the perpetrator. - Tell the pupil what will happen next.
-Let them know that you will be consulting the DSL and why (To get them the help and support they need) - Write up their conversation as soon as possible and hand it to the designated lead, do not discuss with other staff. - Seek support if they feel distressed From DSL team / helplines in contacts section.
+The pupil may agree to go with you to see the Designated Safeguarding Lead.
+Let them know that you will be consulting them and why (to get them the help and support they need). - Write up their conversation as soon as possible, using the child's words, and submit it to the designated lead, do not discuss with other staff. - Seek support if they feel distressed From DSL team / helplines in contacts section.